-If you are thinking about setting up an aquarium for the first time, here are our two cents on what to consider:
+If you are thinking about setting up an aquarium for the first time, here are some things to consider.
+Make you first aquarium a success.

 The first thing you should do is get it out of your head that an aquarium might be too much work.

 The people that usually make this claim have probably attempted an aquarium once in their lives and most likely failed to succeed due to a lack of one thing: Knowledge.